- Distinguish between market, planned, and mixed economies

 Planned (or Command) Economies

 In a command economy, resources and businesses are owned by the government.
 The government decides what goods and services will be produced and what prices will be charged for them.
 The government decides what methods of production will be used and how much workers will be paid.
-Some necessities like health care and education are provided for free, as long as the state determines that you need them.
+Some necessities, like health care and education, are provided for free, as long as the state determines that you need them.
 Currently, North Korea and Cuba have command economies.

 The primary distinction between a free and command economy is the degree to which the government determines what can be produced and what prices will be charged.
 In a free market, these determinations are made by the collective decisions of the market itself (which is comprised of producers and consumers).
 Producers and consumers make rational decisions about what will satisfy their self-interest and maximize profits, and the market responds accordingly.
-In a planned economy, the government makes most decisions about what will be produced and what the prices will be, and the market must follow that plan.
+In a planned economy, the government makes the most decisions about what will be produced and what the prices will be, and the market must follow that plan.

 Most economies in the real world are mixed; they combine elements of command and market systems.
 The U.S. economy is positioned toward the market-oriented end of the spectrum.
 Many countries in Europe and Latin America, while primarily market-oriented, have a greater degree of government involvement in economic decisions than in the U.S. economy.
 China and Russia, while they are closer now to having a market-oriented system than several decades ago, remain closer to the command-economy end of the spectrum.